Vampire Cocktail is the perfect spooky Halloween drink. Syringes filled with sweetened raspberry puree look gory, but taste amazing!

 Who knew some raspberry puree cooked with sugar would turn out looking just like blood?
-This stuff tasted so good.
-If you’re wondering where I found the syringes, I had to look no further than one of those big Halloween superstores that pop up everywhere this time of year.
-They came in a six pack and I plan on making this cocktail every Halloween from now until forever.
+This stuff tasted so good, especially in the vampire cocktail.
+If you're wondering where I found the syringes, I had to look no further than one of those big Halloween superstores that pop up everywhere this time of year.
+They came in a six pack and I plan on making this vampire cocktail every Halloween from now until forever.

 Here's a funny to brighten your day:

 Why is a vampire a good person to take out for meals?
 Because he eats necks to nothing.
 Get it?
 Ha!

 - Allow me to go through the process of making this drink.
 First you shake the vodka and amaretto with some ice to get it nice and cold.
 Then you stir in the OJ and club soda and pour it over ice.
 This would be a pretty boring drink at this point if it weren't for the spooky bat with the glowing red eyes in the background, don't you agree?

 - Suck (get it? vampire - suck) up an ounce of the chilled raspberry puree into each syringe and stick it in the glass.
 Restrain yourself from squeezing the puree into each glass because its so darn fun.
 Don't deprive your guests of this pleasure.

 - Give it a good squeeze.
 Ewwwww.